Eurasia Antipodes scroll

 Cultural whiplash became a recurrent theme in the Eurasia scroll as soon after coming back to Australia and Hunchy in Queensland I left for Lahore, Pakistan.
 Returning to Australia I and the scroll travelled to Townsville where I stayed for six months.
 There on the banks of the Ross River I discovered the cultural obsession with lawn mowing, and with speaking quickly to indicate intelligence.
 During that time I made excursions to communities in Western Queensland, Canberra and Brisbane before returning to Townsville where the Eurasia scroll completed its journey.

-Click on images above to take a tour of Eurasia Antipodes scroll.
+Click on either of the images above to take an interactive tour of the Eurasia Antipodes scroll.